What is RTI Act ?

 This Act was made very citizen friendly which can be proved through the following points:-

 Indian citizen can file the application from anywhere in India.

 the PIO will understand all the requirements, will note them down and will

 crumbled or torn as long as the content of the application is visible and easy

 the enforcement of this Act, only members of Parliament had this authority to

-· If the applicant is hesitating for sending the Application by post, the applicant can go to the nearest post office and submit the application to the Assistant Public Information Officer (APIO).
+5. If the applicant is hesitating for sending the Application by post, the applicant can go to the nearest post office and submit the application to the Assistant Public Information Officer (APIO).
 The postal department has appointed several APIOs in their many offices and their job is to receive the RTI Applications and forward them to the concerned PIO/appellate authorities.

 Can RTI applications be filed online?

 RTI applications can be filed online through the web portal of central Government but the applications can only be filed in the departments of central government.
 There are few web portals of state governments as well.
 However, we at www.sendrti.com provide the convenience to file RTI anywhere across India in just a three simple steps, you don’t need to visit government offices instead we can provide you hassle-free services at a nominal cost.